rovaughn/platform-docs/platform/manual/auth/authentication/providers/google.rst

   https://console.developers.google.com/.
 You can know more about using Google login from https://developers.google.com/identity/.

-* Register an application with Google, obtain the Client Id and Client secret.
+* Register an application with Google, obtain the client ID and client secret.

-* Now you need to configure Hasura Auth microservice with these credentials.
+* Now you need to configure the Hasura auth microservice with these credentials.

-* To configure, go to :doc:`conf/auth.yaml <../../../project/directory-structure/conf/auth.yaml>` file inside your Hasura project.
+* To configure, go to the :doc:`conf/auth.yaml <../../../project/directory-structure/conf/auth.yaml>` file inside your Hasura project.

 * Under ``google``, set the array of ``clientIds``.